 If you’ve received a no-match letter on behalf of one or more of your employees, it is imperative that you handle your response carefully.
-If you have questions about how to respond or how to address employees returning with new documentation or a new identity, please contact Greg Currey.
+If you have questions about how to respond or how to address employees returning with new documentation or a new identity, please contact our Employment & Labor Law practice group.

 Commissions – When Are They Legally Earned?

 Many employers pay employees, at least in part, by commission in positions ranging from sales clerks to sales executives.
 Disputes as to how much, if any, of a commission is owed to an employee often arise when the employee leaves employment before the commission is paid.
 In this scenario, an employer’s exposure depends on whether the employee earns the commission prior to leaving.
 Understanding when a commission is earned is crucial to protecting employers from harsh wage violation penalties under Maryland and federal law that can total up to three times the commission owed and require the employer to pay the legal fees of the employee.